alyssavanerelli/grahami/README.md

 # Pilon
 **`Pilon`** is a base call polishing program that improves our assembly further

+## Directory Setup

+- `Pilon`: top directory
+  - `chr_split`
+    - Directory where sorted scaffold sizes are
+    - Also contains broken up scaffold files (used an input for `run_loop.sh`)
+    - `fastas`
+      - Where individual chr fasta files will be deposited
+  - `pilon_out`
+    - Where output for pilon run on each scaffold will be deposited
+  - `slurm_out`
+    - Where slurm output files (containing corrected statistics) will be deposited for each scaffold
+  - `pilon_loop.sh`
+    - Job script with commands
+  - `run_loop.sh`
+    - Script that will run `pilon_loop.sh` through each split scaffold sizes file

 ## Split by Scaffold
 Before running `pilon`, the genome needs to be split into scaffolds because of memory issues